ikhsannhlm/CodepathCompass/README.md

-# CodePath Compass Project Proposal Summary
+# CodePath Compass Project Proposal

 Welcome to the CodePath Compass project proposal summary.
 CodePath Compass is a web application aimed at guiding individuals interested in technology careers to discover personalized learning paths based on their unique personalities.
 Here's a brief overview of our proposal: